WRTE

-WRTE (90.7 FM) is an American radio station broadcasting a public radio / jazz format.
+WRTE (90.7 FM) is an American radio station broadcasting a jazz / variety format.
 It is licensed to Chicago, Illinois, United States, and serves the city of Chicago.
 The station is owned by Chicago Public Media.
 WRTE broadcasts in the HD Radio format.

 History

 WCYC

 WRTE signed on in 1970 as WCYC, owned by the Boys Clubs of Chicago on 88.7 MHz.
 In 1988, the station's frequency was changed to 90.5 MHz.
 The station aired an urban contemporary format and was staffed by teenage volunteers.
 DJs were not allowed to say their last names, nicknames, or street names on the air, after a volunteer DJ was shot by someone who was waiting for them outside of the studio.
 Some of WCYC's volunteers went on to work as DJs at WGCI-FM.
 The station also carried The Lutheran Hour.

 Radio Arte

 The Boys and Girls Clubs sold the radio station to the Mexican Fine Arts Center Museum (now National Museum of Mexican Art) in 1996, and its call sign was changed to WRTE on July 1, 1997.
 It was branded "Radio Arte", and aired a bilingual format, with Spanish and English language programming, as well as Spanish-language rock.
 In the final years of the National Museum of Mexican Art's ownership of the station, it underwent fundraising challenges, and in the spring of 2011 the station was put up for sale.